PREDNISOLONE TABLETS 5MG

-KEEP ALL MEDICINES OUT OF THE REACH AND SIGHT OF CHILDREN
+KEEP ALL MEDICINES OUT OF THE SIGHT AND REACH OF

 6. FURTHER INFORMATION

--Each tablet contains the active ingredient prednisolone (as sodium phosphate) 5 mg.
+Each tablet contains 5 mg of the active ingredient prednisolone (as

 (E211), erythrosine (E127) and saccharin sodium.

-What Prednesol Tablets 5mg look like and the contents of the pack
+What Soluble Prednisolone Tablets look like and the contents of

-the reverse.
-The tablets are foil strip packed and supplied in cartons of 30 or 100 tablets.
+tablets are foil strip packed and supplied in cartons of 30 and 100.